 This action addresses the City Manager's Enterprise Priority goal of Creating Housing and Preventing Homelessness.
-If Council approves the proposed action and if Measure E passes on March 3, 2020, the Administration would return to the Council with a report on how it would implement the policy framework.
+The Administration will return to the Council with a report on how it would implement the policy framework and on a proposed approach for transfers to, or from a nonprofit where a portion of the proceeds of the sale are donated to an affordable housing purpose.